 'The Road' is the main road on the island of Saba

-Located on the tiny Dutch Caribbean island of Saba, The Road is a marvel of engineering.
-It’s the main road of the island and runs from the airport to the harbor, passing all four villages of the island.
-Its construction was masterminded by Josephus Lambert Hassell, who, despite the common opinion of Dutch and Swiss engineers, believed that a road could be built.
+Located on the tiny Dutch Caribbean island of Saba, The Road is an engineering marvel.
+It’s the main road of the island and runs from the airport to the harbor, passing through all four villages on the island.
+Its construction was led by Josephus Lambert Hassell, who believed a road could be built despite doubts from Dutch and Swiss engineers.

-The road, which looks more like a giant’s sidewalk, is 10.6km (6.58 miles) long.
-It’s made of concrete and goes from the airport, through Hell’s Gate, Windwardside, St. John, and The Bottom (Saba’s four villages).
-The road is locally known as "The Road that couldn't be built" because people once believed it was impossible to build a road on Saba Island.
-However, civil engineer Josephus Lambert Hassell, a resident of the island, along with the Saban people, began building the road in 1938, and no machines were used during its construction.
-In 1943, the first section of the road was inaugurated, and by 1958, The Road was finished.
+The road is known locally as "The Road that Couldn't Be Built" because people once believed it was impossible to build a road on Saba Island.
+Civil engineer Josephus Lambert Hassell, a resident of the island, along with the Saban people, began building the road in 1938 without using any machines.
+The first section of the road was inaugurated in 1943, and by 1958, the road was finished.

 The road is narrow, with several sections impassable for two cars at the same time.
-Driving "The Road" is an experience in itself.
-It's normal for your palms to sweat looking at those photos; imagine what it must have been like before the barriers.
-Every minute is a thrilling roller coaster ride, making it one of the island's best outdoor attractions.
+Driving "The Road" is a unique experience.
+It's normal to feel nervous looking at photos of the road; imagine what it must have been like before the barriers.
 The road includes very steep sections because the island is basically one big volcano with steep hills and slopes on all sides, climbing over 1,200 feet in less than a mile.
-Driving The Road is considered to be a daunting task, and the curves in Windwardside are extremely difficult to negotiate.
+The curves in Windwardside are particularly difficult to navigate.

 Driving is on the right-hand side.
-As you wind and twist along the chiseled cliff sides, you may struggle to focus on the amazing panoramas of the neighboring islands, old-fashioned villages, and varied seascapes.
-A plethora of ecological zones await, meandering from dry tundra up to dense tropical vegetation, winding past many steep drop-offs as you go.
-The views are spectacular!
-Ascending the "Mountain Road," which ends at the Mt.
-Scenery trail, brings you to the highest point of the road, which is over 1,800ft above sea level!
-So don't be surprised while driving (or being driven) on Saba to slip from bright warm sunshine into cool mystical cloud.
+As you wind and twist along the cliff sides, you may struggle to focus on the amazing views of neighboring islands, villages, and varied seascapes.
+The road passes through different ecological zones, from dry tundra to dense tropical vegetation, with many steep drop-offs along the way.
+The views are spectacular.
+The highest point of the road, which is over 1,800 ft above sea level, is at the end of the "Mountain Road" near the Mt.
+Scenery trail.
+So don't be surprised if you transition from bright sunshine to cool clouds while driving on Saba.

 Road suggested by: sebas van hemert